Accredited training

 All enrolments are covered by RAV's participant policies, which include information about withdrawals, refunds, conduct, complaints, and grievances.
 These details will be outlined clearly during your enrolment so you can make an informed decision with confidence.

-Relationships Australia Victoria acknowledges the Aboriginal and Torres Strait Islander peoples as the Traditional Owners of the lands and waterways of Australia.
-We support Aboriginal people’s right to self-determination and culturally safe services.
+Relationships Australia Victoria acknowledges First Nations peoples as the Traditional Owners and Custodians of the lands and waterways of Australia.
+We support their right to self-determination and culturally safe services

 Centre for Learning and Innovation